Reading time: 35 minutes

 Now, the tricky part is to get a consistent ‘yes’ from the prospect.
 That means asking the right questions and offering the right incentive to say ‘yes’.

-Segmentation will give you enough insights to help you there.
+List segmentation will give you enough insights to help you there.
 It will help you understand your prospects better, so that you lead up to your big ask with the right questions.
+Research by Campaign Monitor indicates that marketers have noted a 760% increase in revenue from segmented campaigns.

 Here is an example of how a conversation can go:

-Segmentation would tell you which supporters to contact, based on their geographic location and also based on their past behavior (whether they have been previously engaged with your organisation).
+List segmentation would tell you which supporters to contact based on their geographic location and past behavior (whether they have previously engaged with your organization).

-That is, in the above example, the conversation over text would have been sent to only highly-engaged and interested volunteers (and not to every contact on the list).
+In the above example, the text conversation would have been sent to only highly engaged and interested volunteers (and not to every contact on the list).

 Thus, for nonprofits it will help bring more people to events, raise more funds etc. For businesses, it will mean more conversions!